-Shell Nederland and the COR want to introduce the new pension scheme as of 1 January 2027 and then also convert the accrued and commenced pensions to the new pension scheme.
+Shell Netherlands and the COR want to introduce the new pension scheme as of 1 January 2027 and then also convert the accrued and commenced pensions to the new pension scheme.
 This means that your pension agreement will change as of 1 January 2027.
 Until then, there is still a lot to be done.
 The transition plan is now with the pension fund.
 They have to assess the plan.

-We expect a response before the end of the year.
+We expect a response in spring 2025.
 The pension fund will also keep you informed of developments.
 You will also find out from the pension fund what the transition will mean for you personally.
 That's going to take a while.
 We expect you will hear more about the personal impact on your pension just before the implementation date (January 1, 2027).